drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox [focuses on user privacy](https://www.mozilla.org/firefox/privacy).
 It supports [tracking protection](https://developer.mozilla.org/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Firefox in Strict tracking protection mode will [randomize your fingerprint](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to foil basic tracking scripts.
 Firefox offers separate user [profiles](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles).
 You can separate your browsing inside a profile with [Multi-Account Containers](https://support.mozilla.org/kb/containers).

-Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
+Firefox only supports Web Extensions through the [WebExtension Api](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
 Submission of Web Extensions in Firefox is free.
 Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

 ## Chrome